Phi Theta Kappa International Honor Society (PTK)

 The College wishes to recognize those students who have achieved outstanding academic performance.
 To receive these awards, students must complete more than fifty percent of their major semester hours at Trinity College.
 Special awards are conferred at the graduation ceremonies.
 These awards are presented to students who submit a portfolio to the selection committee for evaluation.
 The categories for awards are: Service, Leadership, and Clinical Excellence.
 The Rose Gebhart Memorial Award for Clinical Excellence is also presented to a nursing student in the Associate of Science in Nursing Program.

-Graduation honors are calculated based upon a student’s cumulative GPA the previous semester.
+Graduation honors are calculated based upon a student’s cumulative GPA up to and including the semester prior to graduation.
 Students earning an Associate Degree with a cumulative GPA of 3.5 or higher on a 4.0 scale graduate with honors.

 To graduate with academic distinction, BSN candidates must have completed more than fifty percent of their major semester hours at Trinity College of Nursing & Health Sciences, and have attained a College cumulative GPA of at least 3.5 (Cum Laude), 3.7 (Magna Cum Laude), or 3.9 (Summa Cum Laude).
 Academic distinction is recognized during graduation ceremonies.
 The “Graduated with Honors” notation on a student’s final transcript will be awarded based on all work completed for the degree.